digital-asset/cn-quickstart/docs/sharable/introduction-to-splice-in-cn.rst

 How Splice is Used in the Canton Network
 ----------------------------------------

-Splice is deployed on the Global Synchronizer (GS).
+Splice is deployed on the Global Synchronizer.
 Its components include Amulet, a payment utility token, commonly referred to as Canton Coin (CC), that services financial transactions between network participants.
 Supporting services include the Amulet Name Service (ANS),